w3f/General-Grants-Program/grants/speculative/defi_flowchain.md

 * M3: Implementation of price oracle and other features (2 weeks)
 * M4: UI Design & SDK (2 weeks in parallel as above)
 * M5: Implement Flowchain financial service app (4 weeks)
-* M6: Integrate all parts, liqudity injection and dry run (2 weeks)
+* M6: Integrate all parts, liquidity injection and dry run (2 weeks)

 ## Additional Information
 * Work has been done so far